 Content © The Birth Rites Collection.
 Not for profit company Ltd by guarantee no: 5805902

 The Birth Rites Collection is the first and only collection of contemporary artwork dedicated to the subject of childbirth.
 The collection currently comprises of photography, sculpture, painting, wallpaper, drawing, new media, documentary and experimental film.
-It is housed in the University of Salford in the School of Nursing Midiwfery and Social Care in the Mary Seacole Building.
+It is hosted by the Department of Midwifery, part of the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King’s College London

 Theatre Gwan, Fishguard